cyrilgodart/CacheIntervals/README.rst

 In order to prevent unnecessary transactions following rapid succession of requests, one may decide that below a tolerance threshold no new call is issued.
-This approach is common in caching algorithms and is often known as rounding.
+This approach is common in caching algorithms and is often known as *rounding*.

-In our case, all it requires is a small modification of the =RecordIntervals= class.
-The constructor now accepts a rounding argument and the =disjunct= member function will test if the boundary of the newly requested interval is below the threshold, the new interval is not added.
+In our case, all it requires is a small modification of the ``RecordIntervals`` class.
+The constructor now accepts a rounding argument and the ``disjunct`` member function will test if the boundary of the newly requested interval is below the threshold, the new interval is not added.
 ::
     import pendulum as pdl